facebook/react/docs/docs/lists-conditional-rendering.md

 Given the current state of your application you can assign elements as the value of variables, then only render the needed element.

-In the example below we determine which button to display to a potential user.
-We track state using `this.state.loggedIn` to simulate whether or not they are logged in.
-If the user is logged in then we want to render a `<LogoutButton />`, otherwise we want `<LoginButton />`.
-We use a variable `loginButton` to hold either element depending on the value of `this.state.loggedIn` until we render.
+In the example below we have a stateful component named `<LoginControl />`.
+We use a boolean value `this.state.loggedIn` to track if the user is logged in.
+If logged in, we want to render `<LogoutButton />`.
+If logged out, we want to render `<LoginButton />`.
+Depending on the value of `this.state.loggedIn`, we use `loginButton` to hold the element.

-The highlighted lines below show where `loginControlButton` is created, set to a default value of `<LoginButton />`, then where it conditionally gets changed depending on current state, and finally where `{loginControlButton}` is rendered.
+The highlighted lines below show where `loginControlButton` is created and set to a default value of "`<LoginButton />`", then where it conditionally gets changed depending on current state, and finally where `{loginControlButton}` is rendered.

 ```javascript{21,23,27}
 function LogoutButton(props) {